CATcher-org/CATcher/docs/usage-notes.md

 If your sessions are not present in the default dropdown list on CATcher's startup page, you can load custom sessions by clicking on the **file icon** beside the session dropdown.

-Following which, submit a json file with the name `profiles.json`, where the format is specified below.
+Following which, submit a file with the `.json` file extension, where the format is specified below.

 ```json
 {